bensos000/dashboard-llm/README.md

 # Description
-This is a simple dashboard analysis using a chat with your database for any llm.
+This is a simple dashboard analysis using a chat with your database with any llm.

 # Installation
 ```